TheSaltisHere/TheSaltisHere/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Machine Learning,,App Dev
+- 🔭 I’m currently working on Machine Learning,App Dev
 - 🌱 I’m currently learning Machine Learning,Flutter and Data Structures Algorithms
 - 👯 I’m looking to collaborate on open source projects
 - 💬 Ask me about Artificial Intelligence🧠,Football⚽and Guitar 🎸